 The port settings relate to the currently unit, as reflected by the page header.
-The Port Isolation Configuration screens in Figure 4-3-16 & Figure 4-3-17 appear.
+The Port Isolation Configuration screens in Figure 4-3-16 and Figure 4-3-17 appear.

-Protected Ports Sett ings
+Protected Ports Settings

 Port List Port Type

 Select Protected Port ⊙Unprotected ○Protected

 Арріу

-Figure 4-3-16 Protected Ports Settings Page Screenshot
+Figure 4-3-16 Protected Ports Settings Screenshot

-Object Description Port List Select port number for this drop down list.
+Object Description Port List Select port number from this drop-down list.
 Port Type Displays protected port types. - Protected: A single stand-alone VLAN that contains one promiscuous port and one or more isolated (or host) ports.
 This VLAN conveys traffic between the isolated ports and a lone promiscuous port. - Unprotected: A promiscuous port can communicate with all the interfaces within a private VLAN.
 This is the default setting.

-Protected Type Port List
+Protected Type Port List Protected Ports

-Protected Ports

-Unprotected Ports all

-Figure 4-3-17 Port Isolation Status Page Screenshot
+Figure 4-3-17 Port Isolation Status Screenshot